superfly/docs/flyctl/cmd/flyctl_ips_allocate-v6.md

 ## Options

 ~~~
-  -a, --app string      App name to operate on
+  -a, --app string      Application name
-  -c, --config string   Path to an app config file or directory containing one (default "./fly.toml")
+  -c, --config string   Path to application configuration file
   -h, --help            help for allocate-v6
+      --private         Allocate a private IPv6 address
-      --region string   The region where the address should be allocated.
+  -r, --region string   The region to operate on
 ~~~

 ## Global Options